abs-tudelft/.github/profile/README.md

 Projects are either an accelerator/acceleration implementation for some computation task on a certain platform, or a tool.
 This tooling can be a code-generation tool or debugging tool for designing hardware, or a runtime tool to interface with an accelerator.

 ## Get in touch
-Feel free to get in contact with the authors of any of the repositories by opening an issue on the repository or shooting them a message if contact details are available.
+Feel free to get in contact with the authors of any of the repositories by opening an issue on the repository or shooting them a message.